Harsh-2002/Ghost-CMS-on-Kubernetes/README.md

    cd Ghost-CMS-on-Kubernetes
    ```

-2. Review the configuration files in the repository to understand the different components that will be deployed.
+2. Review the configuration files in the repository & edit the configuration `env` values.

 3. Deploy the Ghost CMS and its supporting infrastructure to your Kubernetes cluster: